 A Safety Stand-Down is a voluntary event for employers to talk directly to employees about safety.
 Any workplace can hold a stand-down by taking a break to focus on “Fall Hazards” and reinforcing the importance of “Fall Prevention”.
 It’s an opportunity for employers to have a conversation with employees about hazards, protective methods, and the company’s safety policies and goals.
 It can also be an opportunity for employees to talk to management about fall hazards they see.
 The National Fall Prevention Safety Stand-Down was conceived by OSHA in 2014 as part of the National Falls Campaign to raise awareness surrounding the severity of fall hazards in construction and the importance of preventing them.
 OSHA is partnering with key groups to assist with this effort, including the National Institute for Occupational Safety and Health (NIOSH), the National Occupational Research Agenda (NORA), OSHA approved State Plans, State consultation programs, the Center for Construction Research and Training (CPWR), the American Society of Safety Engineers (ASSE), the National Safety Council, the National Construction Safety Executives (NCSE), the U.S. Air Force, and the OSHA Training Institute (OTI) Education Centers.

-The fourth annual National Safety Stand-Down is scheduled for May 8-12, 2017.
-For more information about this campaign event, check out the OSHA website below or the stopconstructionfalls.com website.
+The annual National Safety Stand-Down was held September 14-18, 2020.
+For more information about this campaign event, check out the OSHA website below.

 State/Agency: Occupational Safety and Health Administration